abelinglars/abelinglars.github.io/_posts/2025-11-18-statistics_basics.md

 date: 2025-10-16
 toc: true
 ---
+## Measures of central tendency
+### Mean
+The mean is the average of a set of values, in other words the sum of all values divided by the number of values in the set

+$$
+Mean = \frac{\sigma{x_i}}{N}
+$$

+### Median
+The median is the middle of a set of ordered values.
+If there is an even number of values in the set, it is the middle two values divided by two.

+### Mode
+The mode is the most often occuring value in a set.

 ## Measures of Dispersion
 Measures of dispersion assign a value to how spread out your data is around the